mauritsl/node-castor-client/README.md

 - ``COLLECTION_MAP``
 - ``COLLECTION_SET``

+## Retreiving database schema

+The database schema can be retreived with the db.schema() function.
+You can provide a column family name.
+The whole keyspace will be returned if you omit this parameter.

 ## Executing raw queries

 Instead of using ``get``, ``set`` and ``del``, you may also use ``query`` to